christopher5106/christopher5106.github.io/_posts/2017-12-1-python-dash-evaluate-true-skills-reinforcement-learning-agents-distributed-cluster.markdown

 Accuracy of the ratings: 1.0
 ```

-The script does the following actions:
+More precisely, the final script `sketch.py` does the following actions:

-- read the hostname file `ips.txt` and consider the scheduler to be on the first instance in the list
+- it reads the hostname file `ips.txt` that acts as our configuration file.
+The scheduler is considered to be set on the first instance in the list.

-- print the cluster configuration, ie available workers, and the number of threads per workers.
-In the default settings, it is one thread per core, and a thread pool on each instance.
+- it prints the cluster configuration, ie available workers, number of threads per workers.
+In the default settings, one thread is used per core, and a thread pool on each instance.

-- run the game matches in a distributed way.
-Here is the elapsed time does not reflect a real game setting, and I had difficulty to emulate a heavy computation game with `sleep` method or other operations based on elapsed time since the proc scheduler as well as Dask will consider non responsive tasks and rotate them with other tasks (that's my current interpretation of the very sublinear growth of computation times).
+- it runs the games in a distributed way connecting to Dask.
+The elapsed time does not reflect a real game setting, and I had difficulty to emulate a heavy computation game with `sleep` method or operations based on elapsed time since the proc scheduler as well as Dask considers them as non responsive tasks and rotates them with other tasks (that's my current interpretation of the very sublinear growth of computation times).
 The message can be seen in the Dask logs : `distributed.core - WARNING - Event loop was unresponsive for 2.86s.`

-- compute the skills with the proposed TrueSkill library.
-I might be good to notice that the times to compute these skills is ok and will be very small compared to the times required for the game matches in a real setting, so it is not a priority to distribute theses computations.
-Also, distributing these computations would require to understand the TrueSkill implementation and check for data transfer it will imply in a distributed version.
+- it computes the skills with the TrueSkill library.
+We can notice the times to compute these skills confirms us it is not necessary to distribute this computation which will stay very small compared to the game times in a real world setting.

-- estimage the accuracy of the predicted skills.
-I used a very simple algorithm in which I pick all pairs of agents and I check if their skills are aligned with the level they were assigned.
-I do not know much about evaluation of *ratings* but I'm sure there is some scientific literature on this subject.
+- it estimates the accuracy of the predicted skills.
+For this estimation, I'm using a very simple algorithm in which I pick all pairs of agents and I check if their skills are aligned with the level they were assigned.
 I could not simply compare orders since a small error in ordering a pair of players could have an impact on the complete ordering.

 To get more information about the parameters to run the code: